DiffusionVL: Translating Any Autoregressive Models into Diffusion Vision Language Models: Related Work

 \subsection{Masked Diffusion Models}

-Diffusion models have achieved great success in vision generation and other computer vision tasks ~\cite{peebles2023scalable,esser2024scaling,yao2025reconstruction,yao2024fasterdit,zou2025turbo,liao2025diffusiondrive,li2025recogdrive, Zhu_2025_CVPR}.
-At the same time, recent work is beginning to explore the potential of diffusion in text generation.
+Diffusion models have achieved great success in vision generation and other computer vision tasks~\cite{peebles2023scalable,esser2024scaling,yao2025reconstruction,yao2024fasterdit,zou2025turbo,liao2025diffusiondrive,li2025recogdrive, Zhu_2025_CVPR}.
+At the same time, recent work has begun to explore the potential of diffusion in text generation.
 Prior work \cite{gong2024scaling,austin2021structured,lou2023discrete} on masked discrete diffusion models (MDMs) has already validated the effectiveness of this paradigm in small-scale text pretraining scenarios.
-These early studies demonstrated that MDMs can achieve perplexity levels comparable to those of autoregressive language models (AR-LMs) while enabling parallel inference.
+These early studies demonstrated that MDMs can achieve perplexity levels comparable to those of AR-LMs while enabling parallel inference.
 Building on this basis, recent advanced models such as LLaDA \cite{nie2025large} and Dream \cite{ye2025dream} have further validated the effectiveness and scalability of MDMs in modern large language model (LLM) settings.

-Represented by models such as Dimple \cite{yu2025dimple}, LLaDA-V \cite{you2025llada}, and LaViDa \cite{li2025lavida}, they follow the LLaVA \cite{liu2023visual} paradigm to build a diffusion vision language model (dVLM).
-These models have well explored the potential of the MDM paradigm in the visual and multimodal domains; however, they are also limited by their inability to perform variable-length generation and reuse the KV-cache, and a certain performance gap still exists compared with advanced autoregressive VLMs.